g-ongenae/assert-or-boom/doc/or/orBandwidthLimitExceeded.md

 # orBandwidthLimitExceeded

-Throw a Boom.Bandwidth Limit Exceeded if the previous assertions where false.
+Throw a Boom.Bandwidth Limit Exceeded if the previous assertions were false.

 ## Skeleton